kubeflow/community/proposals/897-experiment-tracking/README.md

 - The Kubernetes plugins are transferred to Kubeflow community ownership.
 - Kubeflow publishes a supported MLflow image and at least one supported deployment path.
 - Namespace-scoped RBAC behavior is demonstrated in a multi-user environment.
-- Kubeflow provides a launch-out path into MLflow.
+- Kubeflow provides an iframe-based embedded path into MLflow.
 - The supported deployment documents and demonstrates trusted-ingress JWT validation plus `subject_access_review` header mappings for browser and machine-to-machine traffic.